Martín Caparrós

-Martín Caparrós (born May 29, 1957 in Buenos Aires, Argentina) is a writer,and social commentator.
+Martín Caparrós (born May 29, 1957) is an Argentine writer, journalist, essayist and social commentator.
+As an author he is widely known for his detailed and insightful works of fiction and non-fiction.
+Some of his most notable books include La Voluntad, El Hambre, and El Interior.
+His books have been translated into numerous languages, earning him widespread acclaim.

+Biography

 His father was Antonio Caparrós, a renowned psychiatrist.
 Caparrós began professional writing at age sixteen.
 His first professional job in journalism was with the now-defunct daily Noticias.
 He also wrote extensively for international publications, including The New York Times, The Guardian, El País, and The Washington Post.

-As a writer, Martin Caparrós is known for his detailed and insightful works of fiction and non-fiction.
-Some of his most notable books include La Voluntad, El Hambre, and "El Interior."
-His books have been translated into numerous languages, earning him widespread acclaim.

 Caparrós has also been active in various social and political causes.
 He has campaigned for greater democratic participation in Latin America and to raise awareness about poverty, inequality, and human rights issues.
-He has received numerous awards for his work, including the Planeta Prize for "La Historia" in 2011.
-Following the 1976 Argentine coup d'état, Caparrós exiled to France.
-He obtained a history degree in Paris at the University of Paris.
-He currently resides in Madrid.
+He has received numerous awards for his work, including the Argentinian Planeta Novel Prize for Valfierno in 2004.

+Following the 1976 Argentine coup d'état and the start of Argentina's last civil-military dictatorship (1976-1983), Caparrós exiled himself to France.
+He obtained a History degree in Paris, at the University of Paris.
+He currently resides in Madrid (Spain).

+In 2024, Caparrós announced that he had been diagnosed with Amyotrophic Lateral Sclerosis (ALS), which he had been suffering from for two years before the announcement.